Dorofeeva: 2010-2020: Vremya i Steklo

 In autumn 2017, she took part in a Ukrainian version of the show "Tantsi z zirkamy" (Dancing with the stars) on 1+1.
 After "Tantsi z zirkamy", she became a coach (together with her colleague Positiff, part of Vremya i Steklo) on "Holos.
 Dity" (The voice kids) on 1+1.

-In 2018, Nadiya became a judge in the Ukrainian TV-show "Liha smikhu" (League of laughter) on 1+1.
+In 2018, Nadiia became a judge in the Ukrainian TV-show "Liha smikhu" (League of laughter) on 1+1.

 2020-present: Solo career

-On 20 November 2020, she released her first song as DOROFEEVA, gorit.
+In November 2020, Nadiia Dorofieieva announced the start of her solo career after the breakup of the duo "Vremya i Steklo".
+20 November, she released her first song as DOROFEEVA - "gorit", which quickly became a hit.
 In less than a week, the music video has got more than two million views on YouTube.

+In the spring of 2021, Dorofeeva released the first EP called "dofamin", including "a tebe", "bam bam" and others.

+After the Russian invasion of Ukraine began, she switched to performing in Ukrainian and changed her artistic direction.
+She participated in the GIDNA project from Future for Ukraine Charity Foundation.

+In 2022, with Artem Pyvovarov, she released the song "Dumy", which became a symbol of support for Ukraine.
+In the same year, she released the album "Sensi".